 That said, web stories are clearly difficult both from a video creation and technical implementation standpoint.
 Not only do you need to create engaging video content, but you need to format it, compress it, and host it on your website by yourself as well.

-If you’re up for it there are stories out there of people seeing outrageous amounts of Google Discover traffic with Web Stories.
-Just know that it probably won’t be easy.
+Select people see outrageous amounts of Google Discover traffic with Web Stories.
+Just know that getting picked up isn’t easy.

 Frequently Asked Questions